Overview of Snoring

 Diagnosis of Snoring

 Your physician will ask you about your signs and symptoms and your medical history.
 Your physician will also perform a physical examination.
-If your partner comes to the appointment, the physician may ask them more questions about your snoring and severity.
+If your partner comes to the appointment, the physician may ask them more questions about your snoring and its severity.
 If you are attending the appointment with your child, the physician will ask you questions about your child’s snoring.

 In some cases, the physician may recommend an imaging test, such as an x-ray or computerized tomography (CT) scan.
 These tests will look for any airways problems or a deviated septum.

 A sleep study may be a good next step to check on your breathing throughout the night.
 Our office offers home sleep testing.
 In some cases, this will prove to be more accurate than a sleep study that has been completed in a lab.
 This is because you are in your natural environment and do not feel like you are being tested.
 These sensors that are placed during a home sleep study will measure your heart rate, breathing rates, and blood oxygen level.